CharlesFee/Voice-Assistant-Using-Spotify-Python/README.md

 # Voice Assistant Using Spotify Python
-DO NOT SAY BY IN BETWEEN SONG NAME AND ARTIST SPOTIFY's SEARCH ENGINE DOESN'T LIKE THAT FOR ACCURATE RESULTS Here is what you need to do:
+DO NOT SAY BY IN BETWEEN SONG NAME AND ARTIST SPOTIFY's SEARCH ENGINE DOESN'T LIKE THAT FOR ACCURATE RESULTS
+I would've removed the word by but that can mess up the song name
+Here is what you need to do:
 SPOTIFY PREMIUM IS NEEDED!
 1. Libraries